Louisiana: Cell phone laws, legislation

-Louisiana lawmakers have rejected all distracted driving legislation concerning cell phones four years in a row.
-The state did upgrade its existing text messaging ban to primary enforcement during 2011.
+Louisiana also upgraded its existing text messaging ban to primary enforcement in 2011.
 This means police can stop and cite drivers for that violation alone.

 Current prohibitions: